ImplFerris/esp32-book/src/rfid/write-data.md

 </div>

+## Create Project

+Follow the same steps as before, add the dependencies and complete the base setup for the RFID component.
+This time, we will modify the code to write data.

 ## Write function

 As usual, we hardcode the authentication key, calculate the block offset based on the sector, and then derive the absolute block number where we want to write the data.
 We authenticate the block and proceed to write the data.